noahsug/card-auto-battler/README.md

 Performance TODO:

-If performance becomes an issue, look into these libraries to help:

 1. shrink all the images + allow the browser to pick which image to use (via css I think)
+2. have relics/cards in GameState be a simple ID rather than the entire CardState/RelicState
-2. <https://www.npmjs.com/package/@emotion/react> for smaller bundle size than styled
+3. <https://www.npmjs.com/package/@emotion/react> for smaller bundle size than styled
-3. <https://github.com/pmndrs/zustand> or <https://github.com/pmndrs/jotai> to stop unnecessary renders
+4. <https://github.com/pmndrs/zustand> or <https://github.com/pmndrs/jotai> to stop unnecessary renders
-4. pre-load fonts, e.g:
+5. pre-load fonts, e.g:

 ```html
 <link